Carbon capture: Climate solution or prolonging humanity's fossil fuel dependency? | DW | 09.06.2021

 Storing it in depleted reservoirs "increases the pressure" and drives the oil closer to the surface, enabling more production, said Prasad.
 At the same time, most of the injected carbon stays trapped, replacing the oil that was there.

-Now used industry wide, the practice, known as CCS and "Enhanced Oil Recovery" or EOR enables oil and gas majors millions of tons of carbon.
+The practice, known as CCS and enhanced oil recovery (EOR), is used across the oil and gas industry.
 ExxonMobil, for example, sequesters over 9 million tons of CO2 into deep saline aquifers and its oil and gas wells each year.
 Exxon says it has captured more than 120 million tons of CO2 over the last few decades, placing it firmly at the forefront of CCS.

 "Using natural sources clearly provides no benefit in terms of the emissions intensity of the produced oil," writes the organization.